Boatbuilding Supplies » Marine Lumber: In Stock

 In June of 1994 I ventured deep into the countryside of Maryland's Eastern Shore, in search of clear marine lumber for CLC boat kits.
 On Rt.
 544 I found Schauber's Lumber, a truly old-fashioned sawmill with a giant open-air saw and several acres of drying timber.
 I found stacks and stacks of clear, air-dried ash and white oak, which soon became rubrails for Cape Charles and Severn and Patuxent kayak kits.
 It was no free lunch: the minimum purchase was a truckload, and the timber was rough-sawn and flitch-edged.
 It was a big cash outlay followed by a lot of hours of milling on heavy equipment.

-Schauber's appears to still be there, but that sort of yard isn't what most do-it-yourself boatbuilders need or want.
+Schauber's appears to be there still, but that sort of yard isn't what most do-it-yourself boatbuilders need or want.
 In fact, finding clear timber suitable for boatbuilding gets harder every single year.
 As a teenager in the 1980's, I could find marine plywood of all kinds and everything from teak to mahogany at several lumberyards near my suburban Delaware neighborhood.
 But those days are long gone.

-CLC has been selling marine plywood through the mail since 1995, using the same packaging and shipping techniques we've used on almost 20,000 boat kits.
-Now we're turning our attention to non-plywood timber.
+CLC has been selling marine plywood through the mail since 1995, using the same packaging and shipping techniques we've used for 30,000 boat kits.
+Now we're giving the same attention to non-plywood timber.
 There's urgent need for small quantities of carefully-selected, premium-grade boatbuilding lumber all over the US.

 As always, let us know if you have any questions. - John C. Harris